DYS2108/SpecANO/README.md

 ```

 # Pretrained Models
-A general list of all available checkpoints is available in via our [model zoo](#model-zoo).
+A general list of all available checkpoints is available in https://pan.baidu.com/s/1EWrjxzm67bPkPOwU2iqMKg, extraction code is 'xbwr'.